fourkitchens/eslint-config-and-other-formatting/README.md

       - Affects file: `.eslintrc.json`
     - [stylelint-config-prettier](https://github.com/prettier/stylelint-config-prettier): Configure Prettier to play nice with stylelint
       - Affects file: `.stylelintrc.json`
-- Husky: Performs linting/formatting
+- [Husky](https://github.com/typicode/husky): Performs linting/formatting automatically around git commands. e.g. `git commit`, `git push`, etc.
-- lint-staged: lints only staged (changed) files, as opposed to the whole code base (The whole code base will be linted later, as a check for anything that was forced through, etc.)
+- [lint-staged](https://github.com/okonet/lint-staged): Used by Husky to lint only staged (changed) files, as opposed to the whole code base (Note: The whole code base will be linted later, as a check for anything that was forced through, etc. This mostly improves the day-to-day developer experience.)